niermann/gms_plugin_hdf5/doc/api.rst

     spaces with rank 0 to 4 are supported.
 On failure an invalid image is returned.

     Scalar dataspaces (rank 0) are returned as one dimensional image with one element.

+.. cpp:function:: image h5_read_dataset_slice1(string filename, string location, TagGroup offset, number dim0, number count0, number stride0)

+    Reads 1D subset of dataset *location* from *filename*.
+This method can be used to read a one dimensional slice along an arbitrary dimension from a higher dimensional dataset.

+    *offset* is a TagList of numbers, where the index of the first element of the returned array for all dimensions of the dataset is given.
+The tag list must have a size corresponding to the number of dimensions.

+    *dim0* is the dimension along which the slice is returned, *count0* the number of elements in the slice. *stride0* the distance between adjacent elements in the returned slice (e.g. a *stride0* of 2 will return only every second element).

+    Only some data types are supported (see :ref:`data-types-label`).
+For order of dimensions see :ref:`data-spaces-label`.
+Strides must be > 0.

+    On failure an invalid image is returned.

+.. cpp:function:: image h5_read_dataset_slice2(string filename, string location, TagGroup offset, number dim0, number count0, number stride0, number dim1, number count1, number stride1)

+    Reads 2D subset of dataset *location* from *filename*.
+This method can be used to read a two dimensional slice along an arbitrary dimension from a higher dimensional dataset.

+    *offset* is a TagList of numbers, where the index of the first element of the returned array for all dimensions of the dataset is given.
+The tag list must have a size corresponding to the number of dimensions.

+    *dim0* is the X-dimension along which the slice is returned, *count0* the number of elements in the slice. *stride0* the distance between adjacent elements in the returned slice (e.g. a *stride0* of 2 will return only every second element).

+    *dim1* is the Y-dimension along which the slice is returned, *count1* the number of elements in this direction. *stride1* the distance between adjacent elements.

+    Due to a limitation of the underlying HDF5 library the order of the dimensions must be increasing, i.e. *dim0* < *dim1*.
+Using this call to transpose the dataset is not possible.

+    Only some data types are supported (see :ref:`data-types-label`).
+For order of dimensions see :ref:`data-spaces-label`.
+Strides must be > 0.

+    On failure an invalid image is returned.

+.. cpp:function:: image h5_read_dataset_slice3(string filename, string location, TagGroup offset, number dim0, number count0, number stride0, number dim1, number count1, number stride1, number dim2, number count2, number stride2)

+    Reads 3D subset of dataset *location* from *filename*.
+This method can be used to read a three dimensional slice along an arbitrary dimension from a higher dimensional dataset.

+    *offset* is a TagList of numbers, where the index of the first element of the returned array for all dimensions of the dataset is given.
+The tag list must have a size corresponding to the number of dimensions.

+    *dim0* is the X-dimension along which the slice is returned, *count0* the number of elements in the slice. *stride0* the distance between adjacent elements in the returned slice (e.g. a *stride0* of 2 will return only every second element).

+    *dim1* is the Y-dimension along which the slice is returned, *count1* the number of elements in this direction. *stride1* the distance between adjacent elements.

+    *dim2* is the Z-dimension along which the slice is returned, *count2* the number of elements in this direction. *stride2* the distance between adjacent elements.

+    Due to a limitation of the underlying HDF5 library the order of the dimensions must be increasing, i.e. *dim0* < *dim1* < *dim2*.
+Using this call to transpose the dataset is not possible.

+    Only some data types are supported (see :ref:`data-types-label`).
+For order of dimensions see :ref:`data-spaces-label`.
+Strides must be > 0.

+    On failure an invalid image is returned.

 .. cpp:function:: string h5_read_string_dataset(string filename, string location)